An overview of Jersey company law03 Oct 2019

 Transactions at undervalue and preferences

-The Minister for Economic Development and the Jersey Financial Services Commission may, on the application of the registrar, a company or a member, creditor or officer of a company, appoint inspectors to investigate the affairs of a company if they are satisfied there is good reason to do so.
+The Minister for External Relations or the Jersey Financial Services Commission may, on the application of the registrar of companies, the company or a member, creditor or officer of the company, appoint inspectors to investigate the affairs of the company if they are satisfied there is good reason to do so.
 Inspectors have the power to investigate both the company and closely related companies and to require the production of documents or, on the authority of Jersey's senior judge, order the search of specified premises.
-The Minister for Economic Development and the Jersey Financial Services Commission may, on receipt of a report prepared by the inspectors, commence civil proceedings against such body corporate if they believe it is in the public interest to do so.
-An investigation may also be commenced in relation to a non-Jersey domiciled company which conducts business in the Island or through an address in the Island.
+The Minister for External Relations or the Jersey Financial Services Commission may, on receipt of a report prepared by the inspectors, commence civil proceedings against the relevant company if they believe it is in the public interest to do so.

-This briefing summarises some of the provisions of the Law, up to and including amendments introduced on 5 April 2010.
+This briefing summarises some of the provisions of the Law as at September 2019.
 This briefing is provided as a general overview only and should not be relied upon.
 For further information in relation to the above or in relation to any specific circumstances, please contact us.